jerrychuaOR/jerrychuaOR.github.io/content/authors/admin/_index.md

 ## About Me

-I am a third-year PhD Candidate at the Institute of Operations Research and Analytics, National University of Singapore.
+Hello!
+I'm a third-year PhD candidate at the Institute of Operations Research and Analytics, National University of Singapore, where I work on research problems at the intersection of data-driven optimization, inverse optimization, and robust optimization.
+I’m particularly interested in applying these tools to real-world challenges in transportation systems and matching markets.

-I am fortunate to be advised by Melvyn Sim and Ian Zhu at the National University of Singapore, and Ng Wee Siong at the Institute for Infocomm Research, A*STAR.
-Broadly, my research interests lie in data-driven optimization and incentive design.
-Methodologically, I focus on inverse optimization, robust optimization, and their intersection, with a particular emphasis on real-world applications in transportation and matching markets.
-I am especially drawn to research that yields novel insights and methods through the integration of cross-cutting ideas across disciplines.
+I am fortunate to be advised by [Melvyn Sim](https://discovery.nus.edu.sg/768-melvyn-sim) and [Ian Zhu](https://www.ianyzhu.com/) at the National University of Singapore, and Ng Wee Siong at the Institute for Infocomm Research, A*STAR.

-I am also thankful to be awarded the A*STAR Computing and Information Science Scholarship which funds my PhD studies.
-Prior to my PhD, I completed my MSc. in Operations Research at the Department of Mathematics, London School of Economics, and a BEng. in Industrial Engineering at the National University of Singapore.
+I am also grateful to be awarded the A*STAR Computing and Information Science Scholarship which funds my PhD studies

-Outside of academia, I greatly enjoy the outdoors and being active - some of my favourite activities include dragonboating, hiking (which unfortunately is not as accessible in the tiny island of Singapore), and weightlifting.
+Outside of academia, I staying active and spending time outdoors - some of my favourite activities include dragonboating, hiking (which unfortunately is not as accessible in the tiny island of Singapore), and weightlifting.
 I also enjoy reading mangas and watching anime.